icons8/lunacy-docs/docs/tipstricks.md

 To add an auto layout, select a frame and press `+` in the **Auto layout** section in the right panel.
 This isn’t only useful for discrete UI elements: you can build entire webpages whose layout adjusts as you adjust auto layout settings or move and resize individual blocks.

+**See also:**
+<a href="https://lunacy.docs.icons8.com/autolayout/" target="_blank">Auto layout</a>

 ### [Text generation](#text-generation)

-When you need placeholder texts, there’s no need to leave the app and sift through google for them.
+When you need placeholder texts, there’s no need to leave the app and google them.
 Press `T`, click on the canvas to add a text layer, and various <a href="https://lunacy.docs.icons8.com/text/#text-generation-and-text-snippets" target="_blank">text generation</a> options will appear below.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tips_tricks_text_type_and_generate.png" height="auto"><source src="/public/tips_tricks_text_type_and_generate.mp4" type="video/mp4"></video>

-#### Auto font size

-Lunacy automatically adjusts the font size depending on the width and height of the text box you’re creating.
+What's more, Lunacy automatically adjusts the font size depending on the width and height of the text box you’re creating.
 It guesses whether the text box is for a heading, subheading, or paragraph block.
 Play around with the feature a bit to get a hang of it.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tips_tricks_auto_font_size.png" height="auto"><source src="/public/tips_tricks_auto_font_size.mp4" type="video/mp4"></video>